DEMOCRAT, HOUSE DISTRICT 6

 Issues & Political Concerns

 Rep. Bauer is the Ranking Minority Member of the Agriculture and Rural Development Committee.
 She is also a member of the Environmental Affairs Committee and Judiciary Committee.
 Her work in sustainable agriculture, including working for the only vineyard in South Bend, has allowed her to best advocate on policy to address food insecurity, protect our soil and water, promote workplace safety, and expand economic opportunities in urban agriculture.
-Her leadership has led to the appointment of the following boards:
+Her leadership has led to the appointment of the following advisory councils and boards:

 Co-Chair of the Bipartisan Indiana General Assembly's Rural Caucus